-Based on the City's most recent actuarial report, the City of Tallahassee Pension Plan had a funded ratio of 91.4% at September 30, 2012.
+Based on the City's most recent actuarial report, dated October 1, 2014, the City of Tallahassee Pension Plan had a funded ratio of 94.2% at September 30, 2014.
 Additional information on the City's Pension Plan can be found in the City's Comprehensive Annual Finance Report.